Manual Signing Method Explained

 Why Would a Cryptocurrency User Need Manual Signing?

 The Financial Action Task Force’s (FATF’s) Recommendation 16 proposed that cryptocurrency exchanges and virtual asset businesses within FATF member countries would need to reassess how crypto assets were transferred.
-For compliance purposes, virtual asset service providers (VASPs) will need to adhere to country-specific rules when transacting with self-hosted wallets as part of their anti-money laundering (AML) efforts.
+For compliance purposes, VASPs will need to adhere to country-specific rules when transacting with self-hosted wallets as part of their anti-money laundering (AML) efforts.

 Recommendation 16 stipulates that when a virtual asset transfer involves only one obliged entity on either end of the transfer, countries should still ensure that the obliged entity adheres to the requirements of Recommendation 16 concerning their customer.
-For example, when an ordering VASP, or other obligated entity, sends virtual assets on behalf of its customer to a self-hosted wallet, both an obliged (VASP) and a non-obliged (self-hosted wallet) entities are involved, and therefore the VASP must collect information on the destination of the funds.
+For example, when an ordering VASP, or other obligated entity, sends virtual assets on behalf of its customer (the originator ) to a beneficiary that is not a customer of a beneficiary institution but rather an individual who receives the virtual asset transfer to a self-hosted wallet.

 But How Does It Work?